zama-ai/hpu_fpga/docs/debug.md

 IOp.
 This means that before debugging a hardware trace, you'll have to find out where your IOp is in the event stream.
-This is not so hard because all DOp streams come tagged with a synchronization ID, which can be used to separate events from multiple IOps, so you'll only have to search your IOp amongst many DOp groups.
+This is not so hard because all DOp streams come tagged with a synchronization ID, which can be used to separate events from multiple IOps, so you'll only have to search your IOp among many DOp groups.
 Still, it is a nuisance and if the mockup reproduces _HPU_ performance, you're better off using it, as it records more information than the hardware.
 Again, all this is a moving target, and we'll probably add that information to the trace in future iterations.